mackelany/HAL/_posts/2017-06-01-Phase 4 - Improve.md

 The improve phase enables the team to continue investing in the iteration and enhancement of the service, whilst ensuring the current version is well-supported.
+New changes or additions to functionality will have to be assessed from a security point of view, mitigating against new vulnerabilities.
+Part of keeping a product secure and relevant is managing their updates and patches.